-Because of its proximity, and relative accessibility, to the nation’s capital, Khutse game Reserve is a favourite retreat for Gaborone visitors or residents.
-The 240 kms drive takes the traveller through a number of interesting Kalahari villages, including the ‘gateway to the Kalahari,’ Molepolole.
+Because of its proximity and relative accessibility to the nation's capital, Khutse Game Reserve is a favourite retreat for Gaborone visitors or residents.
+The 240 km drive takes the traveller through many interesting Kalahari villages, including Molepolole.

-The reserve is part of an ancient river system that once flowed northeast to fill the prehistoric Lake Makgadikgadi.
-Khutse’s Pans and dry river valleys are remnants of this river system.
+Khutse Game Reserve is part of an ancient river system that once flowed northeast to fill the prehistoric Lake Makgadikgadi.
+Khutse's Pans and dry river valleys are remnants of this river system.
 The reserve also includes a series of picturesque pans - Motailane, Moreswa and Molose pans - where wildlife congregates particularly following good rains.
 These locations provide good game viewing opportunities for visitors.
 Water is also sometimes pumped to artificial waterholes at Moreswa and Molose to improve game-viewing throughout the year.

-Animals commonly sighted include springbok (often in abundance), gemsbok (often common), giraffe, wildebeest, hartebeest, kudu, black-backed jackal, steenbok, duiker, and the accompanying predators lion, leopard, cheetah, smaller cats, and the endangered brown hyena.
+Animals commonly sighted include springbok (often in abundance), gemsbok (typical), giraffe, wildebeest, hartebeest, kudu, black-backed jackal, steenbok, duiker, and the accompanying predators, such as lion, leopard, cheetah, smaller cats, and the endangered brown hyena.

-There are several delightful loops worth driving through the reserve.
-The shorter drive is the northern loop around Sekhushwe and Mohurusile pans, approximately 24 kms from the reserve headquarters.
-The longer drive is to Moreswa Pan, about 64 kms from the headquarters, or a 120 kms loop.
+There are several delightful loop trails from the main lodge: a shorter 24 km drive around the northern loop of Sekhushwe and Mohurusile pans; and the longer drive to Moreswa Pan, which is about 64 km from the headquarters, or a 120 km round-trip.

-The San and Bakgalagadi peoples – the Kgalagadi’s original inhabitants – live in small villages on the periphery of the reserve.
-Their traditional arts and crafts can usually be purchased here; and walks with the San can be arranged at the Khutse Kalahari Lodge, about 10 kms before the reserve entrance.
+The San and Bakgalagadi peoples – the Kgalagadi's original inhabitants – live in small villages on the reserve's edge.
+Their traditional arts and crafts can usually be purchased there, and walks with local San guides can be arranged at the Khutse Kalahari Lodge, located about 10 km from the reserve entrance.